saraozn/tp/docs/UserGuide.md

 #### Filter properties: `filterprop`
 [Back to Table of Contents](#table-of-contents)

-Filters the property list to only show properties that fit the criteria.
+Filters all the properties to only show properties that fit the criteria.

 Format: `filterprop [pr/PRICE] [c/CHARACTERISTIC]…​`